Pavel Losevsky - Fotolia

 Formerly unhappy Backup Exec 2012 customers applauded Symantec's changes to its SMB backup application following criticism of the software on user forums and social media.
+However, customers are still waiting for the most important alteration to show up in an anticipated service pack update.

 Symantec felt the sting of a customer backlash after it changed Backup Exec's view from a job-centric interface to a server-centric interface with the release of the Backup Exec 2012 upgrade last March.